Last updated on February 13, 2023

 Does Deathtouch Stop Trample Damage?

+Deathtouch does not stop trample damage.
 Trample damage is assigned based on the difference between the power of the attacker and the toughness of the blocker.
-So even if a creature dies fighting a deathtouch creature, it would still deal damage to the deathtouch creature’s controller assuming it has any more power than the deathtouch creature has toughness.
+So even if a trample creature dies after being blocked by a deathtouch creature, it would still deal damage to the deathtouch creature’s controller assuming it has more power than the deathtouch creature has toughness.

 What if a Deathtouch Creature Has 0 Power?